VikramSinghMTL/singh.gg/src/site/notes/50 Works/Research/Data Analysis.md

 	- Explore competitive elements carefully, ensuring that students who prefer collaboration are still engaged.

 ### Q3.
-Did participating in the card game influence your approach to giving or receiving peer feedback?
+Did participating in the card game influence the approach to giving or receiving peer feedback?

 #### Positively Motivated by the Game (21 responses)